lod4hss-apps/logre/README.md

 ## Prerequisites before using Logre efficiently

 1. **Have a SPARQL endpoint:** Logre connects to external graph stores, you’ll need an instance of a supported SPARQL endpoint running.
-2.	**Have data to work with:** Logre needs data to be useful.
-Even if not yet loaded, make sure you have a dataset or corpus you intend to use.
+2. **Have an ontology:** Even if possible without, Logre is designed to rely on a defined ontology that is specified with SHACL files
 3. **Install Logre locally:** Install Logre on your machine and start the application (see installation instructions below).

 ## Get Started: Installation